 A self-service customer journey is far more cost-effective than one that involves interacting with a human agent.
-Based on a recent report by Gartner, a live channel contact costs on average $8.91, while a self-service contact costs only $0.10—less than 0.01% of the cost of human interaction.
+Based on a recent report by Gartner, a live channel contact costs on average $8.91, while a self-service contact such as a banking chatbot costs only $0.10—less than 0.01% of the cost of human interaction.

 per contact for live support

 By diverting the majority of inquiries to a predominantly self-service model, you can save money and use your resources more efficiently.